GROMACS Wizard – Step 1: Prepare

 Now, we need to choose the force field with which we would like to simulate the system.

-Please note, that the choice of the force field is very important and might significantly influence the simulation.
-Please refer to publications on the force fields and select the one that is most applicable to your system.
+Please note, that the choice of the force field is important and might significantly influence the simulation.
+Please refer to publications on the force fields and select the most applicable to your system.

 For this tutorial, we will be using the all-atom OPLS-AA/L force field.
-Please choose it from the list of available force fields in the Model section.
+Please choose it from the available force fields in the Model section.

 Providing additional topology files

-The 1AKI system used in this tutorial does not have any arbitrary molecules so you do not need to apply this step.
+The 1AKI system used in this tutorial has no arbitrary molecules so you do not need to provide any additional topology files.

-If your system contains any arbitrary molecules which you would like to include in the simulation and for which GROMACS cannot generate the topology itself, then you will need to provide topology files for them (itp files).
+If your system has any arbitrary molecules that you would like to include in the simulation and for which GROMACS cannot generate the topology itself, then you will need to provide the include topology files for them (.itp files).
 You can generate the topology files for arbitrary molecules using various servers, e.g. the ATB Server or CGenFF server.
-If you have them then you just need to provide them in GROMACS Wizard and it will do the rest for you.
+If you have them then you just need to provide them in GROMACS Wizard, and it will do the rest for you.

-Please note, that if you provide additional topology files then you will need to provide the force field with which they were parametrized.
-Please see the Using a custom force field section on how to provide a custom force field.
+Please note that if you provide additional topology files then it is necessary to provide the force field with which they were parametrized.
+For example, if you generated ITP files using the ATB server then download the corresponding force field from this server (e.g., gromos54a7_atb).
+Please see the Using a custom force field section to see how to provide a custom force field.

 Using a custom force field